 "Are you cold?" he murmured a short while later.

-"No," thankfully I sounded much calmer than I felt, cursing myself for not being able to keep my nervous shivering under control.
+"No," thankfully I sounded much calmer than I felt.

 We descended the marble staircase into the entrance hall, but it seemed most students had already gone into the great hall.
 Through the open doors I could see part of the decorations and huge crowd of people, but Sirius led me in a different direction.